blackhole-pro/blackhole/docs/guides/development/development_guidelines.md

 3. **Package Documentation**: Each package must have a package comment in at least one file
 4. **Dependency Direction**: Higher-level packages can import lower-level ones, not vice versa
 5. **Minimal Public API**: Export only what's necessary from each package
+6. **Unified Workspace**: All services MUST use the main workspace - no separate go.mod files in services
+7. **Dependency Management**: All dependencies managed through the root go.mod file

 ### Guidelines